MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-without-mrtk.md

     :::image type="content" source="images/013-init-xr-on-startup.png" alt-text="Screenshot of Project Settings Window with Initialize XR on Startup selected and the OpenXR Plugin highlighted.":::

 1. The OpenXR Plugin loads, and then two items appear underneath **OpenXR**.
-Select the first one, **Windows Mixed Reality feature group**.
+Select the first one, **Microsoft HoloLens feature group**.

         :::image type="content" source="images/033-microsoft-hololens-feature-group.png" alt-text="Screenshot of Project Settings Window with Initialize XR on Startup selected and the Microsoft HoloLens Feature Group highlighted.":::

-Note that there's now a yellow warning triangle next to **OpenXR**.
+Note that there's a yellow warning triangle next to **OpenXR**.
 This indicates that you have incompatible settings that need to be resolved.

 ## Resolving incompatible settings